lemonhu/NER-BERT-pytorch/README.md

 ## Results

-We didn't search best parametres and obtained the following results.
+We didn't search best parameters and obtained the following results.

 ### Overall results